 At the balance sheet date the impact of ECL has been assessed as immaterial on all financial assets subject to credit risk, due to the credit enhancement features applied by the Company.
-As such no ECL allowance was recognised (2022: fnil).
+As such no ECL allowance was recognised (2023: £nil).
+All financial assets subject to credit risk were neither past due nor impaired (2023: neither past due nor impaired).